Upcoming Workshop in Langley, BC

-PAC, MPAC, PSA-MP, NPS, SFCA, CIPA
+MPAC-EP, IAPS/MC, PSA-MP, NPS, SFCA, CIPA

 Roberta Combs is a Spilsbury Medal award winner in the Federation of Canadian Artists.
 Her award-winning work has been seen in International Artists Magazine, Southwest Art Magazine and in the Pastel Journal Magazine.
 She has exhibited in the Butler Institute of American Art, The Federation Gallery, the American Art Company, The National Arts Club Gallery and the Salmagundi Club in New York City, The Vose Gallery in Boston, and locations that include Palm Springs, Los Angeles, Seattle, Toronto, and Albuquerque and France.